REWILDING

 What You’ll Take With You

 Not a souvenir, but something quieter, something that stays.
 A steadier breath.
 The memory of salt on your skin.
-A knowledge of how to thrive in the wilderness, with your own hands.
+How to thrive in the wilderness, with your own hands.

-REWILDING isn’t a linear line—it’s a tide, a rhythm, a return.
+REWILDING doesn’t follow a linear path—it’s a tide, a rhythm, a return.

 Here, you’ll remember how to listen.
 To yourself.
 To nature.
 To others.